grantcolley/dotnetwhat/README.md

 #### L — Liskov Substitution Principle
 A subclass should be able to replace its base class without breaking the program.
 The issue is about correct behavior when substituting subclasses.
 It is better to avoid inheritance when the behavior does not truly match.

+> If `B` derives from `A`, using `B` where `A` is expected shouldn't change the correctness of the program.
+>
+> Classic discussion point: inheritance is often abused. **Composition/interfaces** are frequently safer.

-Bad Example - Setting width also changes height, thereby changing the expected behaviour of the base class.
+Bad Example - Setting width also changes height, thereby changing the expected behavior of the base class.
 ```C#
 public class Rectangle
 {